 While Paris, Milan and New York City are typically thought of as the fashion hubs of the world, Los Angeles is actually the largest fashion manufacturing hub in the world.
 Indie Source has capitalized on this wealth of resources for the benefit of the city and the designer.

 Please enjoy our video on how the fashion industry works.
 Visit IndieSource.com for more information.
+See the other videos we did with Indie Source below the ad break.
+Contact us if you would like us to consider featuring your local Los Angeles business.

 Video produced by Mark Stout Photography.